New Jersey voter registration guide

 - Mail your voter registration form to the mailing address below.
 For faster delivery, send the form directly to your local election office.

-- Your voter registration form must be received 21 days before Election Day
+- Your voter registration form must be received by 21 days before Election Day.

-This is the state-wide agency that is ultimately responsible for New Jersey elections.
-You can mail your voter registration form to this address.
-For faster processing, mail your form to your local election office.
+This is the statewide agency that is ultimately responsible for New Jersey elections.
+You can contact them with questions, but your local election office will probably respond faster.